Existence and obstructions for the curvature on compact manifolds with boundary

 \begin{proof} If $\kappa \in \mbox{PC}^0(g),$ then there exists a function $u$ satisfying \eqref{eq025}.
 By \cite[Lemma 3.1]{phdthesis} there exists $v$ such that $\Delta_g v=0$ in $M$ and $\partial v/\partial\nu_g=\kappa_g-\overline\kappa_g$ on $\partial M$.
 Thus, if we define $w:=v+u$ then we get

-By the Gauss Bonnet Theorem we have $\overline\kappa_g<0$.
+By the Gauss-Bonnet Theorem we have $\overline\kappa_g<0$.
 Thus item (a) and (b) follow from item (a) of the Proposition \ref{solutionpointwisen=2}.
 For item $(c)$, note that $\kappa\in \mbox{PC}^0(g)$ if and only if there exists a solution of \eqref{eq027}.
 Also, observe that if $u$ is a small constant, then

 that is, a small constant is a lower solution for the problem \eqref{eq027}.
 Otherwise, a solution to \eqref{eq028} give rise a upper solution for \eqref{eq027}.
 Thus, the result follows by \cite[Theorem 2.3.1]{Sa}. \end{proof}